-Write text in reverse and use mirrors to determine the clues.
+Solve the mystery by using mirrors to decipher the clues and write the text in reverse.
 Your children have to hold the clues in front of a mirror (which you can lock up in previous levels) to decode the puzzle.
 If you are unsure about writing in reverse text, you can write correctly on one sheet, place it face down on another sheet and trace out.
 Otherwise, you can hold a mirror at an angle and write in reverse by looking in the mirror.

 15. Invisible messages

 Adding an element of enigma to the game heightens the excitement for both children and adults.
 Invisible ink is something that you can successfully use in escape room games.
 Use commercial invisible ink or lemon juice and a matchstick.
 Your children have to hold the paper on a candle flame to reveal the letters and move on to the next stage.